ladevieq/path-tracer/README.md

-# Vulkan monte carol path tracer
+# Vulkan monte carlo path tracer
 Initially a CPU path tracer based on [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

 Rewritten using Vulkan API compute shaders to make it lighting fast.